 This would eliminate any sense of medical privacy or choice of the American people.

-And uh anyway, joining us is Congressman Andy Biggs of Arizona, uh, he's taken on the White House on these vaccine mandates, reminding people that we live in a free country.
+He's taken on the White House on these vaccine mandates, reminding people that we live in a free country.

-At the end of the day, Congressman, weren't we told that if if you got the vaccine, if you choose to get the vaccine, you don't really have to worry about what other people do.
+At the end of the day, Congressman, weren't we told that if you got the vaccine, if you choose to get the vaccine, you don't really have to worry about what other people do.

 Weren't we told that?

-Yeah, uh disintrusion into your lives that go to your most place that most people view as their sacred private place is their home.
+The place that most people view as their sacred private place is their home.

-I I just got a text right before I came on with you from somebody who's being told they can't work if they don't get a vaccine.
+I just got a text right before I came on with you from somebody who's being told they can't work if they don't get a vaccine.

-Many people, even people that that I at times even disagree with, but just to help people get information that is valuable to them.
+Many people, even people that I at times even disagree with, but just to help people get information that is valuable to them.

 And I've had a vast majority of doctors say, yeah, there are certain people we tell them not to get the vaccine.

-Now I'm urging people to take this seriously.
+Now, I'm urging people to take this seriously.

 I do believe in vaccines.

-I have no problem with people though disagreeing with me.
+I have no problem with people, though, disagreeing with me.

-I believe in freedom also, Congressman, and in this process, it seems that they want to remove the choice and the freedom of the American people to make their health decisions based on their private medical history and their confidential doctor-patient relationship.
+And in this process, it seems that they want to remove the choice and the freedom of the American people to make their health decisions based on their private medical history and their confidential doctor-patient relationship.

 You're exactly right.

-We all we all assess risks every day.
+We all assess risks every day.

-And uh so my body's different than yours, and my doctor is a very good thing.
+And so my body's different than yours.

 I'm in much better shape than you are.

-By far I'm in much better shape.
+By far, I'm in much better shape.

 That's what I hear, Sean.